EzlyJohnnie/react-native-sqlcipher-storage/README.md

 #### Step 4.
 Adjust Sqlite3 linker

-In case of your is using other third party dependencies with sqlite3 linker (e.g. Firebase).
+In case of your app is using other third party dependencies with sqlite3 linker (e.g. Firebase).
 Add `$(BUILT_PRODUCTS_DIR)/libSQLite.a` into project level `Build Settings` -> `Other Linker Flags`

 #### Step 5.
 Application JavaScript require